We, the undersigned residents of the province of Saskatchewan, wish to bring to your attention the following:

 - That the Sask.
-Party’s Bill 40 creates a new definition for "privatization" that allows the government to wind down, dissolve, or sell up to 49% of the shares of a Crown Corporation without holding a referendum;
+Party’s Bill 40 created a new definition for "privatization" that allows the government to sell 49% of the shares of our Crown Corporations like SaskTel without holding a referendum.

 - That in 2015-16 alone Saskatchewan’s Crown Corporations returned $297.2 million in dividends to pay for schools, roads, and hospitals.
 Those dividends should go to the people of Saskatchewan, not private investors;